wudixiaotie/simple_im/README.md

 # Guide
 ## Start Simple Im
-1.create database tables, execute .sql files in db/postgresql.
+1. create database tables, execute .sql files in db/postgresql.
-2.Go to the root path of this project.
+2. Go to the root path of this project.
 3. Run
 ```shell
 ./start.sh n1 a